 Scrouges are winged Dark Eldar.
 To become one first requires a bone hollowing surgery to help them become light enough to fly.
 A very, very, VERY painful surgery.

 Human psykers, on the other hand, lack the secondary powers to contain their own abilities.
 The Imperium is able to mitigate it with extensive implants, but only to an extent.
 Any human psyker possessing Beta-level or higher powers is thus insane and very likely to call down Perils of the Warp.
 Averted with the Eldar, who do have the technology to safely employ psyker abilities.
+Their Dark Eldar kin avoids psykers specifically because they no longer have the technology to safeguard against perils (especially since their hedonistic lifestyle actually draws the warp closer to them, and without soulstones there is no fate worse than death for them), as a consequence that they field no psykers whatsoever despite being one of the most highly-sensitive psychic races.

 Anyone who wants to master chaos and become a Daemon Prince must have the willpower to do so.
 It's explicitly stated that Chaos will grant you any power regardless of your standing, but if you do not have the willpower to control it, the gifts will consume you and turn you into a writhing mass of flesh and sinew.